Hydra (island)

-Hydra, or Ydra or Idra (EE-dra; Ύδρα, /el/ in Modern Greek), and in antiquity Hydrea, is one of the Saronic Islands of Greece, located in the Aegean Sea between the Myrtoan Sea and the Argolic Gulf.
+Hydra, or Ydra or Idra (EE-dra; Ύδρα, /el/ in Modern Greek, Arvanitika: Nύδρα/Nidhra), and in antiquity Hydrea, is one of the Saronic Islands of Greece, located in the Aegean Sea between the Myrtoan Sea and the Argolic Gulf.
 It is separated from the Peloponnese by a narrow strip of water.
 In ancient times, the island was known as Hydrea (Ὑδρέα, derived from the Greek word for "water"), a reference to the natural springs on the island.

 The municipality of Hydra consists of the islands Hydra (area 49.6 km2), Dokos (area 13.5 km2), and a few uninhabited islets, with a total area of 64.443 km2.
 The province of Hydra (Επαρχία Ύδρας) was one of the provinces of the Argolis and Corinthia Prefecture from 1833 to 1942, of Attica prefecture from 1942 to 1964, of Piraeus prefecture from 1964 to 1972, and of Attica again as part of the newly established Piraeus prefecture of Attica.
 Its territory corresponded with that of the current municipality.
 It was abolished in 2006.
 Today the municipality of Hydra is part of the Islands regional unit of Attica region.

 There is one main town, known simply as "Hydra port" (population 1,900 As of 2011).
 It consists of a crescent-shaped harbor, around which is centered a strand of restaurants, shops, markets, and galleries that cater to tourists and to locals (Hydriots or Hydriotes).
 Steep stone streets lead up and outward from the harbor area.
 Most of the local residences, as well as the hostelries on the island, are located on these streets.
 Other small villages or hamlets on the island include Mandraki, Kamini, Vlychos, Palamidas, Episkopi, and Molos.
 Wheeled vehicles are not permitted on the island, including but not limited to cars, motorcycles, scooters, bicycles, and e-bikes.